-This paper is part of a series that has been developed by the project "EnhaNCA: Enhance Natural Capital Accounting Policy Uptake and Relevance" which provides materials to increase policymakers' understanding of policy applications of NCA according to the SEEA.
+This paper, as well as the three separate issue papers, are part of a series of papers developed by the project "Enhance Natural Capital Accounting Policy Uptake and Relevance (EnhaNCA)".
+The aim of the project is to provide materials to increase policymakers' understanding of applications of NCA according to the SEEA.

 The objective of the project is to address three shortcomings in the environmental and economic policy space: